 But rather than worrying too much about special quirks you might have (we all have them), the answer usually involves adding more emphasis to socially-rewarded traits & behaviors.
 You don’t have to be in the core group to still leave a generally likable impression.
 And vice versa, btw.

 We probably can think of one or two people we know with traits that eclipse all else they may offer us.
-And the trick is not to bury the good stuff underneath an overwhelming behavior.
+And the trick is not to bury the good stuff underneath any overwhelming behaviors.
+If this is potentially part of the problem for you, it’s worth looking at more closely.

 Someone I know calls it “dialing it down”.
 You don’t eliminate it.
 Just don’t let it take over and become who you are.
 Or how people see you no matter how many good things you do.